rotundasoftware/cartero/README.md

 		// to explicitly declare the dependency.
 		childrenDependOnParents : true,

-		// (default: undefined) If your asset library has multiple directories, you
+		// (default: undefined) If your Asset Library has multiple directories, you
 		// may supply this property to give this directory a unique "namespace".
 For
-		// example, if your asset library is composed of Bower's "components" directory
+		// example, if your Asset Library is composed of Bower's "components" directory
 		// and your own "assetLibrary" directory, you might give the "components" directory
 		// the "bower" namespace.
 Bundles in that directory would then be referenced by
 		// pre-pending `bower/` to their name (e.g. `components/jQuery` -> `bower/jQuery`).